 Issues of quality, availability, and accessibility of care are evaluated through periodic quantitative (e.g., surveys) and qualitative (e.g., focus groups) assessments of customer (Beneficiaries) experiences with services.
-The assessments will be representative of the persons served and supports offered.
+The assessments are representative of the persons served and supports offered.
+The PIHP conducts two quantitative assessments throughout the fiscal year.
+The first is the Customer Satisfaction Survey.
+The second is the Recovery Self-Assessment (RSA) Survey which has three versions to collect responses from